 - Turn heat to low and vigorously whisk in the butter.
 Be careful as mixture will bubble up.

-- Boil mixture, stirring constantly for about 2 to 3 minutes more.
+Slowly add cream while whisking.
+Turn heat to medium low and bring mixture back to a boil.
+Boil mixture, stirring constantly for about 2 to 3 minutes more.
 Remove from heat.
 Add vanilla extract and salt.

 Mixture will thicken on cooling.
 After it cools, transfer to an airtight container and store it in the refrigerator.